blackadder-git/byui/cse212/3-trees.md

 Trees lose their performance advantage as they become unbalanced.
 Likewise, their performance decreases if for some reason every node in a tree needs to be reviewed.

 ## Example:
-In this example, a tree is used to store numbers.
-A series of checks are then made to determine if the number exists in the tree.
+In this example, a binary tree is created and the tree is populated with information.
+The tree is then traversed to determine if the number can be found.

 ```
 # create a binary search class